vasi/xmoto-build/README.txt

 This is a script to package X-Moto ( http://xmoto.tuxfamily.org ) for Mac OS X. It takes care of all the nastiness that folks often forget to deal with:

 * Self-contained .app bundle, no installer needed
-* Universal binary
-* Works on Mac OS X 10.4 and higher
+* Works on Mac OS X 10.6 and higher
 * Detects locales properly
 * Doesn't hardcode any paths